kvinodhbabu/helidon-mp/README.md

 Remember to copy the generated token.
 You won’t be able to access it again.

-# Log in to the OCIR Docker registry:
+# Log in to the OCIR Docker registry
 $ `docker login -u <username> -p <password> <region-code>.ocir.io`

 `<region-code>` corresponds to the code for the Oracle Cloud Infrastructure Registry region you're using, as follows:

 	1. enter <b>fra</b> as the region code for Frankfurt \
 	2. enter <b>iad</b> as the region code for Ashburn \
 	3. enter <b>lhr</b> as the region code for London \